A Probabilistic Choreography Language for PRISM

 \section{Benchmarking}

+To evaluate our approach, we implemented the projection from choreographies to PRISM in Java, using ANTLR to parse our language and automatically generate the corresponding PRISM modules.
+This implementation realises the projection formally defined in Section \ref{sec:proj} and ensures that each benchmark presented below is automatically produced from a single global choreography specification.
+The tool thus serves as an executable validation of our formal framework: it guarantees that the semantics of the generated PRISM models coincide with those of the original choreographies and provides the basis for the empirical analysis reported in this section.

+In the following, we present an experimental evaluation of our language.
+The examples highlight two main points: \emph{(i)} the choreographic representation is significantly more concise than the corresponding PRISM code, and \emph{(ii)} PRISM exhibits equivalent behaviour on both the projected and original models. {In this context, "equivalent behaviour" refers to agreement on the quantitative properties that the original case studies were designed to analyse, such as reachability and time-bounded probabilities or expected values.
+Our projection targets a structured fragment of PRISM and is not intended to reproduce the exact syntactic form or the full range of nondeterminism present in some hand-written models.
+As a consequence, we do not aim for bisimilarity or semantic equivalence at the model level.
+Instead, we verify that the projected and reference models lead to the same results for the relevant benchmark properties, which is the criterion of equivalence we adopt in this evaluation.}

-In this section, we present an experimental evaluation of our language.
-The examples provided highlight two main points: firstly, the representation using choreographic language is significantly more concise; secondly, we demonstrate that PRISM behaves similarly on both the projection and the original model in PRISM also in our implementation.
-In particular, we focus on six benchmarks: a modified version of the example reported in Section \ref{sec:example}; a simple Peer-To-Peer protocol; the Bitcoin Proof of Work protocol~\cite{DBLP:journals/concurrency/BistarelliNGLMV23}; the Hybrid Casper protocol~\cite{DBLP:journals/distribledger/GallettaLMV23}; a synchronous leader election protocol~\cite{IR90} and a modelization of the dining cryptographers~\cite{Cha88}.
-The generated PRISM files can be found in our online repository \cite{repository}.
+We focus on six benchmarks: a modified version of the example reported in Section \ref{sec:example}, a simple peer-to-peer protocol, the Bitcoin Proof-of-Work protocol \cite{DBLP:journals/concurrency/BistarelliNGLMV23}, the Hybrid Casper protocol \cite{DBLP:journals/distribledger/GallettaLMV23}, a synchronous leader-election protocol \cite{IR90}, and a modelisation of the dining cryptographers \cite{Cha88}.
+The generated PRISM files are available in our online repository \cite{repository}.

 \paragraph{A Modified thinkteam Protocol.} In this modified version of the thinkteam protocol introduced in the earlier sections, we extend the protocol to involve generalised interactions with possible many receivers.
 Specifically, the \codechor{CheckOut} process now communicates with two users simultaneously, \codechor{User1} and \codechor{User2} each tasked with performing distinct actions upon access to the file.